-I was baptised in India and later had my Bat Mitzvah at my school’s synagogue.
+I was baptised in India and later had my bat mitzvah at my school’s synagogue.
 I attended a Jewish school from the ages 4 to 16, before moving to the local Christian sixth-form.
-Growing up, I’d sometimes have to go to synagogue on the Saturday and Church on the Sunday which, as an 8 year old, I just found annoying.
+Growing up, I’d sometimes have to go to synagogue on the Saturday and church on the Sunday which, as an 8-year-old, I just found annoying.
 Having spent the whole week ‘working hard’ at school, all I wanted was a morning off to stay at home and watch my favourite programme, Arthur, on TV.
-Instead, I spent my weekend at Synagogue and Church, praying in Hebrew and Malayalum – two languages I couldn’t fully understand yet.
+Instead, I spent my weekend at synagogue and church, praying in Hebrew and Malayalam – two languages I couldn’t fully understand yet.

 She had completely complicated the situation with her ridiculous comment.
 My initial problem in choosing between two religions had expanded to the roughly 4,200 religions in the world.
 This blew things into a much larger perspective.
 How can I know which religion is right when I only know 2 out of the 4,200?
 Having too much religious freedom at 10 years old was stressful.
 However, what I had dismissed as the worst piece of advice was actually the best.
 Her completely open minded attitude, tolerance and need not to comply with society’s conventions are some of the qualities I admire in her.

 Many have said that it’s wrong to raise a child in two religions, that she/he will grow up confused or conflicted.
 Nevertheless, religion is in every sense inevitably confusing and complex.
 It attempts to address great philosophical questions, yet holds no solid answers.
 Of course, it is easier to have a neat, concrete perspective on religion, however I believe it’s much more real to hold a conflicted and messy religious world view.